Updated January 2023

-A paralegal certificate or diploma commonly takes 2 years, but you can find accelerated programs that run for just 12 months.
+A paralegal certificate or diploma commonly takes two years, but you can find accelerated programs that run for just 12 months.

-A bachelor's degree requires 4 years of study.
+A bachelor's degree requires four years of study.

-It all depends on your priorities.
-If you're looking to practice as a paralegal and want a quicker path to licensing, a diploma or certificate program could be a good option.
+If you're looking for a quicker path to licensing, a diploma or certificate could be the way to go.